moshix/OSVS1/README.md

 Moshix
 <br><br><b>
-For a better guide than mine, read this guide by Simon Toffler (with screen shots!): <a href"https://github.com/moshix/OSVS1/blob/main/OSVS1%20Sysgen.pdf"></b>
+For a better guide than mine, read this guide by Simon Toffler (with screen shots!):  https://github.com/moshix/OSVS1/blob/main/OSVS1%20Sysgen.pdf </b>